say no as parents

 Have a ‘Yes’ day

-“Have a ‘Yes’ Day” encourages parents to set aside a day to honour their children’s requests—as long as they are reasonable.
+“Have a ‘Yes’ Day” encourages parents to set aside a day to honor their children’s requests—as long as they are reasonable.
 It offers a change from the typical approach of setting limits and imposing regulations, giving kids greater freedom to follow their interests and wants.
 This method encourages creativity and passion, allowing kids to express themselves and enjoy activities.
-Say no as parents, offers a change of pace, promoting positivity and creativity and building the relationship between parents and children while repeating respect and trust.
+Say no as parents offers a change of pace, promoting positivity and creativity and building the relationship between parents and children while repeating respect and trust.

 Wrap up